agsreejith/predictions/README.md

 # predictions
-THe height.m (matlab) file calculates the height wrt time for balloon specifications we provide.
+The height.m (matlab) file calculates the height wrt time for balloon specifications provided.
-THe lateral.pro (idl) files uses the hieght data and wind data from NOMADS to calculate lateral displacement
+The lateral.pro (idl) files uses the hieght data and wind data from NOMADS to calculate lateral displacement

 Instructions for obtaining data from the NOMADS site